OfficeDev/office-js-docs-pr/docs/testing/sideload-office-add-ins-for-testing.md

 1. Search and replace all instances of **~remoteAppUrl/** with the SSL URL you just copied.
 You'll see several replacements depending on the project type, and the new URLs will appear similar to `https://localhost:44300/Home.html`.
 1. Save the XML file.
 1. Open the context menu of the web project (for example, by right clicking on it) then choose **Debug** > **Start new instance**.
 This runs the web project without launching Office.
-1. From Office on the web, sideload the add-in using steps previously described in [Manually sideload an add-in to Office on the web manually](#manually-sideload-an-add-in-to-office-on-the-web).
+1. From Office on the web, sideload the add-in using steps previously described in [Manually sideload an add-in to Office on the web](#manually-sideload-an-add-in-to-office-on-the-web).

 ## Manually sideload an add-in to Office on the web